Critical-Infrastructure-Systems-Lab/InfeRes/docs/DataDownload.rst

    .. note::
       Unfortunatly, the GDAL package used in **InfeRes** did not work with python 3.9 and above.
-      Whereas, it is GDAL is comfortable with python version 3.8.
+      Whereas, GDAL it was comfortable with python version 3.8.

    Activate the python environment::